wwymak/udacity-selfdrivingcar-nd/CarND-Vehicle-Detection/README.md

 The code in [mobilenet-ssd-predict.ipynb](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Vehicle-Detection/mobilenet-ssd-predict.ipynb) shows how to use the mobilenet SSD to detect vehicles, as well as the movie processing pipeline.
 There are more details in the notebook, but the main observations are as follows:

 **Prediction on udacity traffic dataset**

+The following are a set of 6 images randomly picked from the udacity traffic dataset.
+As can be seen, the model did a pretty good job at detecting the bounding boxes for the cars.
+So, would this translate to the test images and the video?

 ![](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Vehicle-Detection/output_images/1478732080090015975_predicted.jpg)   ![](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Vehicle-Detection/output_images/1478895368744352345_predicted.jpg)

 ![](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Vehicle-Detection/output_images/1478897820720062731_predicted.jpg)   ![](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Vehicle-Detection/output_images/1478901524392001997_predicted.jpg)